Chris Streveler: Winnipeg Blue Bombers (second stint)

 On January 31, 2024, it was announced that Streveler had signed a one-year contract with the Blue Bombers.
 He began the 2024 season as the primary backup behind Zach Collaros, but started the week 5 matchup against the Ottawa Redblacks while Collaros was injured.
 He completed 13 of 21 pass attempts for 127 yards and rushed 13 times for 79 yards and one touchdown as he led the Blue Bombers to their first win of the season.
 Streveler played in 13 regular season games, completing 47 of 74 pass attempts for 558 yards with one touchdown pass and one interception and had 87 carries for 272 yards and ten touchdowns.
 He suffered a season-ending knee injury in the Banjo Bowl and was on the injured list during the team's loss to the Toronto Argonauts in the 111th Grey Cup.

 On February 8, 2025, Streveler agreed to a one-year extension with the Blue Bombers.
-After Collaros was suspended for one game to start the season, Streveler earned the start and completed 15 of 24 pass attempts for 246 yards with three touchdown passes and one interception in the victory over the BC Lions.
+After Collaros was suspended for one game to start the season, Streveler earned the start and completed 15 of 24 passes for 246 yards, three touchdowns, and an interception in the victory over the BC Lions.
+He continued to operate the short-yardage team during the 2025 season and started in five total games, posting a 4–1 record as the starter.
+However, in his last start of the year, in the team's final regular season game, Streveler tore the ACL in his left knee, the same one that ended his season the year prior.
+He finished the year having dressed in all 18 regular season games where he had 1,103 passing yards with six touchdown passes and 11 interceptions.
+He also had 68 carries for 301 yards and nine touchdowns on the ground.

+Streveler became a free agent upon the expiry of his contract on February 10, 2026.
+He announced his retirement from professional football on March 29.